 In 2018 Google found that only 50% of Hong Kong's small- and medium-sized firms agreed that digital was a fundamental of business.
 Now with COVID-19 ravaging their businesses, many find themselves suffering from that outdated mindset.

-To accelerate change, as part of the government's Anti-Epidemic Fund, the Hong Kong Productivity Council is providing up to HK$100,000 in funding per project "for enterprises to adopt IT solutions for developing distance business."
+To accelerate change, as part of the government's Anti-Epidemic Fund, the Hong Kong Productivity Council is providing up to HK$100,000 in funding per project, up to three projects, "for enterprises to adopt IT solutions for developing distance business."
 The services Cogney provides - namely SEO, SEM, Facebook Ads, and analytics - allow you to reach potential customers from a distance and are all covered.
 We applied as a vendor on their reference list and were accepted (SP-883-468).

 Applications for funding open Monday May 18th and all the details are available here.
 I've read through the guidance notes and summarized what you'll need from us: